 This quarter's report does not have any new observations, but there is a completed project analysis that was performed and I'll ask RSM to describe it shortly.
 But also there was follow-up on the prior audit observations.
-And you can see from reading the report that of those seven prior findings one of them is now closed and the others are in various stages of completion.
-Three of them are open and those will continue to get the same diligent follow-up as they typically do.
+And you can see from reading the report that of those seven prior findings one of them is now closed has detailed project analysis for each of the individual five sampled projects.
+I will touch on that a bit later, but I just did want to make that note before we started.